Claudinei Oliveira: Coaching career

 On 17 February 2020, Oliveira was appointed manager of Botafogo-SP, replacing sacked Wagner Lopes.
 He helped the club avoid relegation in the 2020 Campeonato Paulista, but resigned on 20 November after only five wins in 22 matches.

 On 9 December 2020, Oliveira returned to Avaí in the place of Geninho.
 He again led the club to another promotion to the first division in 2021, but was sacked on 6 February 2022, after a poor start of the new campaign.

 Oliveira was named in charge of Operário Ferroviário on 20 March 2022, but was sacked exactly four months later.
 On 24 July, he returned to Sport after nearly four years, and left on a mutual agreement on 16 November, after failing to achieve promotion.

 On 1 December 2022, Oliveira was appointed manager of Vila Nova also in the second division.
 He was dismissed on 4 August 2023, after a poor run of form which took the club from the first to the seventh position, and returned to Chape five days later.

 Sacked from Chapecoense on 10 February 2024, Oliveira was named head coach of Guarani two days later.
 He was also dismissed on 27 April, after a poor start in the 2024 Série B, and took over Londrina in the Série C on 15 May.

 On 4 June 2025, Oliveira resigned from Londrina to take over Paysandu in the second division.
 He was sacked on 5 September, with the club in the last position, and took over fellow league team Ferroviária fourteen days later.

 On 10 November 2025, Oliveira was dismissed from AFE.
+On 24 February of the following year, he took over Santa Cruz in the third division, but was sacked less than three months later on 3 May.